ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 The Leave campaign is currently asserting that they'll take back control of UK borders and that there'll be no changes to the Irish border.
 They can't be right on both counts.
 In the case of Brexit increased border controls are an inevitability - it's not a case of If, but Where?

-The peace process has been lurching along in fits and starts for the best part of two decades but lets not forget it's only four years ago that changing the flag protocol at Belfast City Hall to reflect that of Buckingham Palace caused months of civil disobedience and street protests that continue weekly to this day.
+The peace process has been lurching along in fits and starts for the best part of two decades and is lauded internationally as a genuine success story.
+However, lets not forget it's only four years ago that changing the flag protocol at Belfast City Hall to reflect that of Buckingham Palace caused months of civil disobedience and street protests that continue weekly to this day.
+In Northern Ireland, symbolism trumps pragmatism.
 What happens when fences start to appear along the border again?

 <blockquote>
 <p>"The fear in Dublin is that our border towns would become a backdoor into the UK.
 In that instance what sort of fortress would the Northern Ireland border have to become to close that backdoor?"</p>